The New 3 Stooges: Production

 Forty-one live-action sequences were executively overseen by cartoonist Norman Maurer, son-in-law of Moe Howard, serving as their film agent during this period.
 Additionally, Edward Bernds, who directed the team at Columbia Pictures from 1945 to 1952 (predominantly during the Shemp Howard era), was enlisted to both script and direct the series.
 Emil Sitka, a familiar figure from numerous Stooges comedies, was slated to feature in these wraparound segments, assuming the role of a straight man to the Stooges.

 Under the auspices of Cambria Studios, 156 short Stooge cartoons were produced, under the supervision of Lee Orgel.
 Notably, four cartoons were meticulously crafted to thematically align with each of the 40 live-action Stooge opening and closing sequences.
 Consequently, a single live-action segment could seamlessly transition as a wraparound for four distinct cartoons.
 However, this format posed a challenge for viewers, as articulated by Joe DeRita:

 There were 156 cartoons and we made only 40 live-action segments.
 So after they ran the whole 40, they'd just start over by using these same introductions on new cartoons.
 This turned out to be misleading because viewers would say, "Oh, I've seen this one before", and they'd turn off the television.
 They didn't know it was a new cartoon.

+The animated drawing of the trio running in silhouette form was used many times at the end of several episodes, due to its limited animation.